San Lorenzo River: Geology

 As recently as the Paleogene period about 65 million years ago, much of California was still part of the Pacific Ocean.
 The San Lorenzo Valley was at the bottom of a shallow, tropical sea.
-Tectonic forces and faulting processes pushed up this flat ocean bottom into an ancient mountain range between 50 to 35 million years ago before sinking back into the shallow sea where it was covered with more sediments.
+Tectonic forces and faulting processes pushed up this flat ocean bottom into an ancient mountain range between 50 and 35 million years ago before sinking back into the shallow sea where it was covered with more sediments.
 About 30 to 25 million years ago, the Pacific Plate and North American Plate changed course and began moving sideways, creating a fault block called the Salinian Block.
-A second ancient mountain range began to rise during the Miocene, between 15 to 5 million years ago, which eroded and dropped back into the ocean, compressing sand and creating the Santa Margarita sandstone formation.
+A second ancient mountain range began to rise during the Miocene, between 15 and 5 million years ago, which eroded and dropped back into the ocean, compressing sand and creating the Santa Margarita sandstone formation.
 Sediment deposits were laid during this event and epoch, about 10 million years ago, to create the three main rock types found within the San Lorenzo River basin: silt and clay became the layer of Monterey shale; the Santa Margarita sandstone; and as the sea deepened, the deposits became mud, forming the Santa Cruz mudstone layer.

 Tectonic forces from the convergence of the Pacific Plate with the North American Plate uplifted the land for a third time along the San Andreas Fault, pushing up the Santa Cruz Mountains between 3 and 4 million years ago.
 This tectonic compression caused uplift exposing older, predominately marine, Cenozoic sedimentary rocks to weathering, surface erosion, mass wasting, and landslides.
 The stream valleys and drainage networks of the San Lorenzo River watershed formed through the surface erosion and mass wasting of these sedimentary rocks during the end of the last Ice Age.
 Geologic erosion from these natural processes line most of the watershed's stream valleys.

-The Ben Lomond Fault is a 11 mi subsidiary bedrock fracture within the San Andreas fault system, which had significant east-west vertical movement.
+The Ben Lomond Fault is a 11 mi subsidiary bedrock fracture within the San Andreas fault system, which had significant east–west vertical movement.
 The fault skirts the east and north sides of Ben Lomond Mountain, and is the fracture along which the Ben Lomond Mountain block was tilted up.
 Uplift of the southwestern block, which began about 40 million years ago, caused a vertical separation of approximately 600 ft within the past 12 million years.
 Deformed rocks of late Cenozoic age indicate a continuation of faulting until about 85,000 years ago.
 As the Santa Cruz Mountains continued to rise, the San Lorenzo took advantage of rock that was fractured and weakened by faulting processes and began to cut the deeply incised San Lorenzo Valley.
 The river runs in or near the western edge, and sub-parallel, to the fault.

 Underlying rock strata in the San Lorenzo River basin include Lompico Sandstone and Vaqueros Sandstone.